ACCEPTING CASES NATIONWIDE

 Prior to the development of Ozempic, the drug manufacturer sold Victoza, a once-daily GLP-1 injectable.
 The pharmaceutical company came under scrutiny for promoting Victoza for off-label uses, eventually agreeing to pay a $1.1 million whistleblower settlement.
 The company also agreed to pay $58 million to resolve lawsuits related to their failure to comply with an FDA-mandated risk program.

 Novo Nordisk is currently facing litigation related to its failure to warn consumers about the potential risks associated with the use of Ozempic and Wegovy.
-New lawsuits allege that the manufacturer failed to put on the warning label the potential gallbladder issues that can occur while using the drugs.
+New lawsuits allege that the manufacturer failed to put on the warning label the potential issues that can occur while using the drugs.

 Eligibility Criteria for Filing an Ozempic Lawsuit